In the ever-changing landscape of finance, a remarkable phenomenon has taken hold: the rapid growth of decentralized finance, or DeFi. This ...

 In our previous blog, we have seen that the banking and financial sector is one of the most vulnerable sectors when it comes to security.
 Many technologies are deployed to make this sector secure and solve all the challenges related to it.

-We are very well aware of the fact that Blockchain can help eliminate all the threats and risks associated with the banking sector.
+We are very well aware of the fact that Blockchain app development company can help eliminate all the threats and risks associated with the banking sector.
 Furthermore, Blockchain can also address issues such as operational risks, administrative risks to make the sector more immutable and transparent.

 Blockchain has so much potential and there are numerous case studies and applications of Blockchain to back-up this fact.
 Let us check out how Blockchain is providing reasonability and efficiency in the above-said sector.

 One of the major challenges faced by banks these days is the growth of fraud and cyber-attacks.
 The traditional methods of ledger creation for banks included the creation of a centralized database.
 The centralized database model is more prone to hackers and cyber-attacks, as the information is stored in one place.
 This majorly includes outdated legacy IT systems.
 Hackers are very well aware of these systems and are easily able to bypass these security systems.